ghacks Technology News

 Game for the Weekend Shadowflare

-Right from the beginning Shadowflare reminds me of probably the greatest action rpg game of all time – Diablo 2.
+Shadowflare right from the beginning reminds me of what is probably the greatest action rpg game of all time - Diablo 2.
 The perspective, game mechanics and even graphics look really similar and are really good for a freeware game.
 You control a nameless warrior who starts in a small remote village.
-A dog companion that can be commanded is always at your side and you receive the first task from the commander of that village.
+A dog companion that can be commanded is always by your side and you receive your first basic tasks from the commander of that village.

 Active means that it will engage in combat and take damage.
 A nice feature is that you can choose between several dogs that all have distinctive abilities.